Observing Quantum Correlation Dynamics in Tunable Superconducting Bose-Hubbard Simulators

-In this work, we present an experimental study of two-particle quantum walks using superconducting qutrit arrays.
+In this work, we present an experimental study of two-particle (-site) correlation dynamics via quantum walks in the superconducting qutrit arrays.
 We use a novel Floquet engineering approach to realize the BH model with fully tunable $U$ and, at the same time, the measurements of single- and two-qutrit density matrices.
-These enable the studies of the two-particle dynamics with different initial states and changing $U$, including the generation and propagation of the two-particle entanglement and quantum discord~\cite{RevModPhys.84.1655, HU20181} that are widely used to identify quantum states in many-body equilibrium~\cite{osborne_entanglement_2002, osterloh_scaling_2002, dillenschneider_quantum_2008, sarandy_classical_2009, allegra_quantum_2011} and nonequilibrium~\cite{heyl_dynamical_2018, vidal_entanglement_2004, sende_dynamical_2005, mishra_tuning_2013, mishra_survival_2016, campbell_dynamics_2017, mishra_dynamical_2018, vimal_entanglement_2024} phase diagrams.
-Quantum discord is originally introduced to describe quantum correlations beyond entanglement~\cite{Zurek_2001}, whose study has been limited to two-level systems~\cite{de_chiara_genuine_2018} and extended only recently to a 2-qutrit spin system, demonstrating its existence in the absence of entanglement~\cite{fu_experimental_2022}.
-Our work shows that the propagation of entanglement and quantum discord can behave in very different ways in the three-level BH arrays depending on different initial states and $U$.
+These enable the studies of the dynamics of the two-site entanglement and quantum discord~\cite{RevModPhys.84.1655,Modi2012, HU20181} that are widely used to identify quantum states in many-body equilibrium~\cite{osborne_entanglement_2002, osterloh_scaling_2002, dillenschneider_quantum_2008, sarandy_classical_2009, allegra_quantum_2011} and nonequilibrium~\cite{heyl_dynamical_2018, vidal_entanglement_2004, sende_dynamical_2005, mishra_tuning_2013, mishra_survival_2016, campbell_dynamics_2017, mishra_dynamical_2018, vimal_entanglement_2024} phase diagrams.
+Quantum discord is originally introduced to describe quantum correlations beyond entanglement~\cite{Zurek_2001}, whose study has been limited to two-level systems due to the computational complexity with increasing Hilbert space dimension ~\cite{de_chiara_genuine_2018}.
+Recently, it is explored in a two qutrit spin system, demonstrating its existence in the absence of entanglement~\cite{fu_experimental_2022}.
+Here we extend the study to the three-level BH arrays, focusing on the dynamics of the two-site entanglement and quantum discord.
+We find that their dynamics can behave in very different ways depending on the initial states and $U$.
 While entanglement propagation is strongly suppressed, quantum discord can propagate with considerably larger amplitude.
 As identified from the density matrices, the forms of entanglement for $U =$ 0 will not change from one qutrit pair to the next during particle walks.
 Generally, this feature no longer exists as $U$ increases but can be seen in some cases such as quantum walks with the Bell initial state.